 Quarr, an Imp who serves as a minion to various minor villains, gives us these sagelike words of advice: "The first thing you learn when you're my height is to find someone who's bigger to you and latch your lips firmly on their ass."
 Subverted in that he can come up with decent schemes on his own, and occasionally summon the odd demon who owes him a favor, but left completely to himself, he's capable of fighting V's bird to a draw and not much else.

 Shep in Schlock Mercenary started out as one of Those Two Guys, but as Nick got more and more fleshed out, it started to seem like Shep's only use in the strip was as an occasional foil.
 Eventually, the author caught on and Shep was Put on a Bus.

 Trike Girl in Sinfest doesn't really do anything except show up to do something to oppose The Patriarchy.

-Most new characters in Sinfest get their start this way, including Lil' E, all of the devil women, coffee shop lady, and others.
+Most new characters get their start this way, including Lil' E, all of the devil women, coffee shop lady, and others.
 Apparently Character Development being included in the benefits package makes entry-level Satellite Character work attractive at the comic.